birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/neo_out_hie_diagnosis.md

 **Any other benefits or caveats not already mentioned?**
 * NA

 **Conclusion:** Potentially recommended.
 A French validation suggested half of infants coded with HIE were false positive, and that over a third of infants with HIE were not identified.
-Uncertain for English data, or for codes beyond ICD P91.6, but their findings make me cautious.
+Uncertain for English data, or for codes beyond ICD P91.6.
 `````

 ## Diagnostic codes for HIE